FelixOnline/v2/_posts/2017-4-8-michelangelo--sebastiano--a-tale-of-two-masters.md

 ---
 layout: post
+title: >
-title: "Michelangelo & Sebastiano | A Tale of two Masters 6925"
+  Michelangelo & Sebastiano | A Tale of two Masters
+subtitle: >
-subtitle: "A stunning new exhibition at the National Gallery brings the grandeur of Italy's Renaissance to London"
+  A stunning new exhibition at the National Gallery brings the grandeur of Italy's Renaissance to London
 date: "2017-04-08 22:52:55 +0100"
 id: "6925"
 old_path: /arts/6925/michelangelo--sebastiano--a-tale-of-two-masters